Your Senior Journey

 The metabolic rate is slowing down and you start to gain weight around the midsection, as there is a shift in the body fat distribution.
 The hormonal changes influence how the body stores fat.

 As the hormone levels fluctuate, there is an increase in the follicle-stimulating hormone (FSH).
-This hormonal shift often leads to changes in where and how fat is deposited and therefore this can result in increased fat accumulation in specific areas: the belly.
+This hormonal shift often leads to changes in where and how fat is deposited, which can result in increased fat accumulation in specific areas, such as the belly.

 However, it's essential to note that there are actions we can take in response to this situation.